liberspirita-lisk/NewEraLiskPool/README.md

 restrict the web site to the directory 'public'

 ## Free to use, if ...
-If you want to use this script, no restriction at all. **I am only kindly asking to insert user liberspirita in heroes list**.
+If you want to use this script, no restriction at all. **I am only kindly asking to keep user liberspirita in heroes list**.

 This script is working well on testnet "http://clovis.liberspirita.net" and on mainnet "http://newera.liberspirita.net".